 In this article we cover the critical ‘who’ questions you should answer before making talent development investments, and how to find the answers to them to get the best return.

-This is part 2 in a series of articles about “Answering the Question of Who.”
-If you haven’t read the other articles in the series, you can find them here:
+This is part two in a series of articles about "Answering the Question of Who."

 The 'who' questions you need to answer when creating a talent development strategy